 Law school scholarships and grants are awarded to Regent Law degree-seeking students only.
 Thus, awards are not offered to visiting and auditing students.
 Law school awards apply toward law school tuition only and are not offered for fees, books, and living expenses.

 Only admitted students are considered for Regent scholarships and grants.
-First-year award decisions are based upon the same qualifications in which determined the admission decision.
+First-year award decisions are based upon the same qualifications that determined the admission decision.
 LSAT scores received after an admission decision will not result in an increased award.

 All materials included in the admission packet may be used in scholarship decisions, in addition to award recommendations from the Admission Committee.
-New students are notified of a Regent Law award by email typically within two weeks after the admission decision.
+New students are notified of a Regent Law award by email about two weeks after the admission decision.

-Awards renew annually at the existing level assuming the award renewal criteria are met.
-Effective for the 2013-2014 academic year, academic merit awards renew each year with a 2.8 cumulative spring GPA.
+Awards renew annually at the existing level, assuming the award renewal criteria are met.
+Effective for the 2013-2014 academic year, academic merit awards renew each year with a 2.8 cumulative Spring Semester GPA.
 Continuation of all law school awards is contingent on the student's adherence to the University's Honor Code and Standards of Personal Conduct.
-For specific award renewal criteria, please click here.
+For specific award renewal criteria, click here.

 Students who did not receive a scholarship or grant the first year of law school may be considered for a merit award if they are in the top 10 percent of their class.
 Notifications regarding any changes to a student's scholarship or grant are typically made in June.

 Law school awards are available for full-time and part-time degree-seeking students.
 They are not available to auditing or visiting students.
 Law school aid applies toward tuition and is based on the following credit hour expectations: